Our family, including my mother-in-law visited the Oakland Zoo on July 31, 2017. Here is what families need to know before visiting the Oakland Zoo.

 - African Veldt (Giraffe, Eland, Egyptian Goose, Aviary)

-A seventh area, the California Trail, will be opening in Summer of 2018.
-The California Trail will include animals native to California such as a mountain lion, jaguar, black bear, grizzly bear, wold, condor.
+A seventh area, the California Trail, just opened in the summer.
+The California Trail includes animals native to California such as a mountain lion, jaguar, black bear, grizzly bear, wold, condor.

 If you’re not up for a lot of walking, the elephants, lions, camels and bison can be seen from the Sky Ride ($3 a person).